 Located in wine country and against the backdrop of the Constantiaberg Mountain, Constantia Uitsig has been a huge success story since day one.
 The menu is Italian-French, though Chef Clayton Bell continues to create food with broader influences than his original Provencale-Tuscan mix.
 Bookings are essential.

 Address: Constantia Uitsig Farm, Spaanschemat River Road, Constantia

 Miller's Thumb is Jane and Solly Solomon's refreshingly casual seafood establishment.
 Set in uptown Cape Town, it's ever-changing chalkboard menu offers customers a good chance of discovering something new, though it tends to include familiar options as well.
 Cajun and Creole dishes are the order of the day, as is Yaki Soba, an award-winning Japanese dish with cashes, chickens and prawns.
 Thankfully, it's a staple.
 There's generally a pasta dish or two, complemented by an array of interesting sauces and a selection of good wines.

 Telephone: 021 424 3838

 Situated just behind Camps Bay's main strip, the Codfather offers a unique presentation of fine fish.
-There is no menu at this low-key restaurant - you make your choice after a personal discourse with your waiter on the daily specials.
-It is then weighed, prepared to the highest standard and served at your table.
-Staff are all first class and provide a fine act.
+There is no menu at this low-key restaurant.
+Patrons make their choice after a personal discourse with their waiter on the daily specials.
+It is then weighed, prepared to the highest standard, and served to their table.
+Staff are all first class and provide a service of the highest order.
 There is also a sushi bar.
-Open daily for lunch and dinner.
+The restaurant is open daily for lunch and dinner.